leeyawnz/DevSecOps/Docker/README.md

 > FROM - mandatory syntax for creating an image \
 > ADD/COPY - adds or copies files from a directory to the container \
 > WORKDIR - creates a directory and switches into the newly created directory \
-> RUN - command triggers while building the docker image \
+> RUN - command triggers while building the Docker image \
 > CMD - command triggers after the image has been built and launched, can be overwritten \
 > ENTRYPOINT - default command that will run regardless, cannot be overwritten \
 > \